fabriziosatu/Cognitive-Robotics---HRI---Pepper/README.md

 ---

-*Developed as part of a robotics and human-robot interaction research project*
+*Developed as final project of Cognitive Robotics course of the University of Salerno*